josiahcoad/IntroNeuralNetworks/README.md

   - backwards propagation
   - batches
   - epochs
-- Start using some of the tools for Neural Network programming (keras, tensorflow, some helpful packages: (numpy, pandas))
+- Start using some of the tools for Neural Network programming (sklearn, some helpful datascience packages: (numpy, pandas, seaborn))
-- Build a predictive (regression and classification) ML model using keras and interpret the output
+- Build a predictive (regression and classification) ML model using sklearn and interpret the output

-*Please note the programming instructions and slides for each lesson are explained in person and thus not fully documented online.*

 ### Setup for Chapters 1-2
 * Download this git repository.